matthewbstroud/stroud-dnd-helpers/README.md

 # Readme
 My collection of automation for foundy v11 and DND 5e (v3.1.2)

+If you appreciate the module support me [HERE](https://ko-fi.com/sdnddonations)

 Configuring midi-QOL tends to be a challenge for new players.
 I have included my settings [HERE](/misc/StroudDnDMidiQOLSettings_v11.json "download").
 Feel free to download them and install them as a starting point.